 For more than 20 years, H&P measured safety success the same way other companies in our industry did - the absence of OSHA recordable injuries and declining total recordable injury rates ("TRIR").
-We now believe that measuring safety in this manner can be destructive to management's efforts to build trust with field employees.
-We have redefined safety success as the Control and Removal of Exposures (C.A.R.E.) for self and others and encourage employees to report near miss incidents with serious, life-altering or fatal injury potential, identifying and reporting serious injury exposures for which employees are personally recognized and rewarded monetarily for exemplifying our Actively C.A.R.E culture.
+We now believe it is more important to take a more holistic and proactive approach to identify safety issues which supports management's efforts to build trust with field employees.
+Starting in 2015, we have redefined safety success as the Control and Removal of Exposures (C.A.R.E.) for self and others and encourage employees to report near miss incidents with serious, life-altering or fatal injury potential, identifying and reporting serious injury exposures for which employees are personally recognized and rewarded monetarily for exemplifying our Actively C.A.R.E culture.
 We believe trust is key to organizational health, as well as safety and operational success.